sunyoungIT/UDCA-Net/README.md

 </details>

 ## Updates
   - **First release:** Coming soon!
-- :sunglasses: This repository is an official implementation of the paper `Unsupervised Training of a Dynamic Context-Aware Deep Denoising Framework for Low-Dose Fluoroscopic Imaging.` It will be uploaded once the paper is accepted :sunglasses:
+- 😎 This repository is the official implementation of
--- update:  *“Unsupervised Training of a Dynamic Context-Aware Deep Denoising Framework for Low-Dose Fluoroscopic Imaging.”*
+  *“Unsupervised Training of a Dynamic Context-Aware Deep Denoising Framework for Low-Dose Fluoroscopic Imaging.”*
-  The code and documentation are currently being organized and will be uploaded once they are ready.
+- The code and documentation are currently being organized and will be uploaded **as soon as they are ready.**
-  Thank you for your patience and interest!
+- Thank you for your patience and interest!

 ## Preparation
 ### Environment installation: